 - Avatar Flight of Passage

 Keep in mind that you do not have to purchase either of these options to enjoy these attractions.
-The stand-by queue is available for all but Remy’s Ratatouille Adventure, which still offers a (free) virtual queue.
-However, if you want to skip the line and get more done, this may be a good option for you and your family.
+The stand-by queue is available for all attractions.
+However, if you want to skip the line and (hopefully) get more done, this may be a good option for you and your family.
 It would be better to budget for these options ahead of time so that you can decide to purchase them while you are there.

 5 – Special Experiences, Tours, and Recreation